-"Sex Inventory" Big Book Pages 69....

-We reviewed our own conduct over the years past. ...
-We got this all down on paper and looked at it.
+"Sex Inventory" Big Book Pages 69 We reviewed our own conduct over the years past We got this all down on paper and looked at it.
 (This example the first two columns have been switched because some find it easier this way.)

-1 #2 #3 #4 #5 selfish, dishonest or , , , What should we have done instead?
+1 #2 #3 #4 #5 Whom had we hurt?
+Where had we been selfish, dishonest or inconsiderate?
+Where were we at fault?
+What should we have done instead?

-(W /ife) Donna Marriage Yes, all of the above Ruined the marriage, lied, stole 1000, cheated, led her on, used her, abused our friendship and drank throughout.
-Stayed sober, no marriage, just friends (FV WB) Samantha Relationship Yes, all of the above Promised her I wanted to be with her and I would leave my wife.
+(Wife) Donna Marriage Yes, all of the above Ruined the marriage, lied, stole 1000, cheated, led her on, used her, abused our friendship and drank throughout.
+Stayed sober, no marriage, just friends (FWB) Samantha Relationship Yes, all of the above Promised her I wanted to be with her and I would leave my wife.
 Should never have got involved.
 Should have been honest.